Kyoto-University-Speech-and-Audio/speech-to-dialog-act/README.md

 [Sequence to sequence learning with attention mechanism](https://medium.com/@viettrungdang/sequence-to-sequence-learning-with-attention-mechanism-a8964b5e301e)

-Most of the datasets are not public, but you have access to any, you can refer to my preprocessing code in `src/preproc`.
+Most of the datasets are not public, but if you have access to any, you can refer to my pre-processing code in `src/preproc`.
 The code is written inside a Jupyter Notebook for easy debug but not so well-organized.